MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 # Update to version 1.1.
 1. Added book preview (detailed description on special page) and "shroud" on book images that appears when hovered with cursor.
 2. Each product contains a link that will guide to the "preview" page.
-3. Added insert comment functionality by logged in users.
+3. Added insert comment functionality by logged in users with small profanity filter.
+4. Added comments listing below the corresponding books with comment authors and timestamps of the published comment.
+5. Added edit comment functionality for logged in users to edit their comment.